 The series is about a girl named Hanako and an unpopular idol group called the Music Girls.
-Hanako, upon seeing the Music Girls perform live, decides she wants to support the group in any way she can.
-Although she is great at dancing, Hanako is terrible at singing, so she joins the idol group’s staff.
+Upon seeing the Music Girls perform live, Hanako decides she wants to support the group in any way she can.
+Although while she is great at dancing, Hanako is terrible at singing.
+So, she joins the idol group’s staff.
 Right away, I liked this concept because it wasn’t expected.
-I thought she was going to be some fantastic performer who saved the group with her voice but it took a different approach completely.
+I thought she would be a fantastic performer who saved the group with her voice, but it took a different approach completely.
 Instead, she supports all of the members of Music Girls behind the scenes.

 I also liked how the idol group was unpopular at first.
 Instead of the group being created from scratch like in Love Live, or being recruited by an agency, like in Idolmaster, the Music Girls had been around for a while and just weren’t getting any momentum.
 The first two episodes were a little odd – the fact Hanako’s parents just let her join a random idol group on a whim was questionable.
 Plus, I couldn’t quite tell if the show was trying to be silly, serious, or something else entirely.
 However, I was looking forward to seeing how the story developed.

 “Music Girls maintained its unpredictability throughout the whole season.“

 Did the anime’s interesting take on idols live up to my expectations?
 Um, kind of.
 If anything, Music Girls maintained its unpredictability throughout the whole season.
 But this wasn’t always a good thing.
 I noticed a pattern as the series went on – a string of episodes would be really good, but then the series would hurl a chunk of bad episodes at us.